openesm-project/openesm-py/CICD.md

 ## Overview

 The CI/CD pipeline provides automated testing, quality checks, and publishing for the openESM package.
-It's designed to be robust yet simple, focusing on the most essential features.

 ## Components